j-sh-park/caldarium_med_parsing_start/README.md

 ### Prerequisites

-You need to have both docker and git installed before-hand.
+You need to have both Docker and Git installed before-hand.

+I recommend Docker Desktop as well.
+You can use it to easily see if the container/images are running.
+You can also easily use it to delete the container/services if you need a clean wipe.

 ### 1. Clone the Repository